adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+## 9/1/21

+* NA

+## 8/1/21

+* It gets difficult to work on a project when all 3 people are from different locations,and all remote.
+Not a fan of total remote work right now.

 ## 7/1/21

 * I had a chat with a startup founder in the parking space and I never thought you could think this way about a seemingly mundane thing like parking.
 They